-The securities/instruments acquired by the Fund may include all types of debt and other obligations ("Credit Investments"), and may have varying terms with respect to collateralization, seniority or subordination, purchase price, convertibility, interest payments and maturity, and may consist of the following: (i) residential and commercial mortgage-backed securities ("MBS"), as well as real estate loans or pools of such loans; (ii) asset-backed securities ("ABS"), or other instruments secured by financial, physical, and/or intangible assets (e.g., receivables or pools of receivables), and investments in any assets/instruments underlying the foregoing structured/secured obligations; (iii) debt and equity tranches of collateralized loan obligations ("CLOs") and collateralized debt obligations ("CDOs"); (iv) public and private senior and mezzanine, senior secured or unsecured bonds/loans; and (v) other income producing securities, including investment grade debt, debentures and notes, and deferred interest, pay-in-kind or zero coupon bonds/notes.
+The securities/instruments acquired by the Fund may include all types of debt and other obligations ("Credit Investments"), and may have varying terms with respect to collateralization, seniority or subordination, purchase price, convertibility, interest payments and maturity, and may consist of the following: (i) residential and commercial mortgage-backed securities ("MBS"), as well as real estate loans or pools of such loans; (ii) asset-backed securities ("ABS"), or other instruments secured by financial, physical, and/or intangible assets (e.g., receivables or pools of receivables), and investments in any assets/instruments underlying the foregoing structured/secured obligations; (iii) debt and equity tranches of collateralized loan obligations ("CDOs"); (iv) public and private senior and mezzanine, senior secured or unsecured bonds/loans; and (v) other income producing securities, including investment-grade debt, debentures and notes, and deferred interest, pay-in-kind or zero coupon bonds/notes.
 The Fund may invest without limit in CLOs or CDOs, including the equity tranches of such vehicles.
 See "Investment-Related Risks-Asset-Backed Securities And Mortgage-Backed Securities/Securitizations/Structured Finance Securities/CDOs And CLOs" for the heightened risks associated with equity tranche investments.

-The Fund may also invest indirectly in any of the foregoing instruments through: (i) investing in other funds, including exchange traded funds ("ETFs") and up to 15% of its net assets in funds that are excluded from the definition of "investment company" under the 1940 Act solely by reason of Section 3(c)(1) or Section 3(c)(7) of the 1940 Act, that are primarily invested in Credit Investments (except that investments in MBS, ABS, CLOs or CDOs and other Credit Investments that are not hedge funds or private equity funds are not subject to such 15% limitation); or (ii) entering into derivatives, including long and short positions in credit default swaps, total return swaps, forward contracts, futures and other similar transactions.
+The Fund may also invest indirectly in any of the foregoing instruments through: (i) investing in other funds, including exchange traded funds ("ETFs"), real estate investment trusts ("REITs") and up to 15% of its net assets in funds that are excluded from the definition of "investment company" under the 1940 Act solely by reason of Section 3(c)(1) or Section 3(c)(7) of the 1940 Act, that are primarily invested in Credit Investments (except that investments in MBS, ABS, CLOs or CDOs and other Credit Investments that are not hedge funds or private equity funds are not subject to such 15% limitation); or (ii) entering into derivatives, including long and short positions in credit default swaps, total return swaps, forward contracts, futures and other similar transactions.
 The Fund may also use derivatives for cash management purposes, to modify interest rate exposure or to hedge positions.
 The Fund may invest in derivatives without limit, subject to adherence to applicable asset coverage and/or other applicable requirements of the 1940 Act.
-(The Fund counts the foregoing indirect investments in debt obligations towards the Fund's requirement to invest at least 80% of its assets in debt obligations.)
+(The Fund counts the foregoing indirect investments in debt obligations.)